|

 Large Icon

-- In Windows Vista & Win7, a very large size icon for a file or folder.
+- Vista, Win7, Win8: A very large size icon for a file or folder.

 Especially useful for images.
 Arranged alphabetically across the window.